philltran/urllogin/README.txt

 1. Set a passphrase and validation numbers on the urllogin administration page (/admin/settings/urllogin)
+   An alternative (and more secure) solution is to add the following line in settings.php:

+   $GLOBALS['urllogin_passphrase'] = 'Change this to your own passphrase';

+   This will override the administration page entry and is more secure since it is not stored in the database.

 2. Give the "login via URL" permission to users who are allowed to log in with this module
 3. Generate login strings (can be downloaded as a CSV file).
 Login strings are